 Grand Chief Samuel Gargan: There was a suggestion that to have the assembly in two places.
 Survey was done on whether to have it either at JMR or the Reserve, there was a tie and one person broke the tie.
-The annual assembly also has the elders and youth.
+The annual assembly also has the Elders and Youth.
 June 22-24, 2010 will be our assembly for three days.
+The staff have provided information for the assembly.
+The minutes have not be passed.